Nadipelli Diwakar Rao

-Diwakar Rao Nadipelli (born 1953) is an Indian politician and a legislator of Telangana Legislative Assembly.
-He won as MLA from Mancherial assembly constituency on Telangana Rashtra Samithi ticket.
+Nadipelli Diwakar Rao (born 1953) is an Indian politician and a legislator of Telangana Legislative Assembly.
+He won as MLA from Mancherial assembly constituency on Bharat Rashtra Samithi ticket.

 Early life

 He was born in Adilabad, Telangana to N. Laxman Rao.
 He is a graduate and did his BA.
 He was an agriculturist before joining politics.

 Career

-Diwakar Rao was two time MLA of Indian National Congress in two terms 1999 and 2004.
+Rao was two time MLA of Indian National Congress in two terms 1999 and 2004.

-TRS party
+BRS party

-He joined TRS party before the election in 2014.
+He joined BRS party before the election in 2014.
 He won as MLA in 2014 from Mancherial assembly constituency.